 Finally, we account for transaction costs to obtain a realistic perspective for an investor.
 Estimating transaction costs is not an easy task and depends on many factors (e.g., order size, market liquidity, and investor characteristics).
 We refrain from delving deeper into this topic and assume transaction costs of 20 basis points (bps) that are proportional to the size of the position change (e.g., Çakmaklı and van Dijk 2016) for the baseline case.
-The impact of alternative transaction cost assumptions (0 bps and 50 bps) as well as an ex ante consideration of transaction costs in spirit of Dal Pra et al. (2018) is investigated in Appendix E. All evaluation measures for the statistical quality and the economic performance are explained in Appendix C.
+The impact of alternative transaction costs in spirit of Dal Pra et al. (2018) is investigated in Appendix E. All evaluation measures for the statistical quality and the economic performance are explained in Appendix C.